FlowFuse/node-red-dashboard/docs/contributing/widgets/third-party.md

 If you have an idea for a widget that you'd like to build in Dashboard 2.0 we are open to Pull Requests and ideas for additions to the [core collection](../../nodes/widgets.md) of Widgets.

-We do also realise though that there are many occassions where a standalone repository/package works better as was very popular in Dashboard 1.0.
+We do also realise though that there are many occasions where a standalone repository/package works better as was very popular in Dashboard 1.0.

 ## Quick Links

-Here is a quick summary of the features and fucntionality available to third-party widgets.
+Here is a quick summary of the features and functionality available to third-party widgets.

 - **Custom Dependencies** - ([link](#injecting-head-tags-dependencies)) Injection of external widget dependencies (e.g. other JavaScript libraries) via `<head>`.
 - **Defining Content to Render** - ([link](#defining-html-to-render)) `format` defines the HTML to render in the Dashboard.